 Cooking boneless chicken breasts is seen as one of the easiest bbq skills to master.
 But slow down there, my grilling friend.
-There are a secrets you need to know to take it to the next level.
+There are a few tips that will help turn you from BBQ fan to BBQ pro.
 Here’s how to grill chicken on a gas grill.

-Grilled chicken has long been a staple in our household.
-It’s my favorite meat to cook with by some way, with it taking centre place in some of my best BBQ recipe.
+Grilled chicken recipes have long been a staple in our household.
+It’s my favorite meat to cook in some way, with it taking center place in some of my best BBQ recipes.
 My fondest memories of summer involve cooking up beautiful chicken breasts on our terrace.

 But grilling chicken is something that isn’t as easy as it looks.
 They can dry out really quickly, which is enough to leave any BBQ party flat.

 Chicken can easily be cooked on a gas grill at 425°F/220°C. Just grill for 5 minutes on each side, or until the meat’s internal temperature hits 165°F/75°C.

 The secret to a perfectly grilled chicken doesn’t just lie in its time on the grill, but also the preparation time before.
 With pre-seasoning and brining as crucial a step as any.